milesial/Pytorch-UNet/README.md

 The input images and target masks should be in the `data/imgs` and `data/masks` folders respectively.
 For Carvana, images are RGB and masks are black and white.

-You can also use your own dataset as long as you make sure it is loaded properly in `utils/data_loading.py`.
+You can use your own dataset as long as you make sure it is loaded properly in `utils/data_loading.py`.

 ---